Tencent-Hunyuan/Rosetta-inference/README.md

 ## 📦 Model Checkpoints

-We release 15 model checkpoints across 3 architectures and 5 training stages.
 The final 3 checkpoints are for benchmark reproduction:

 | Checkpoint | Capabilities | Total / Active | HuggingFace |
 |:-----------|:-------------|:--------------:|:-----------:|